TommyZihao/Code-Story-Interview-/README.md

 More and more subscribers make me more confident and I think this could be my career of my lifetime.

-## `How you met Microsoft?`
+## `What cool stuff during your intern in MSRA?`

 Microsoft supports Microsoft student club in hundreds of universities in China, also in my college, Tongji Univerisity.

-We have the opportunity to work with Microsoft experts from MSRA on various cutting-edge projects, for example, autoML.
+We have the opportunity to work with Microsoft experts from MSRA on various cutting-edge projects.

+Also many technical lectures, hackathon and summer camp.

+Working in Microsoft is a very happy thing

-I was chosen to take part in the summer camp in MSRA, Beijing.
+I was an intern in ARD-Incubation Group,

+AI-EDU

 ## `MVP and MSA`